jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 jax.devices()
 ```

-## Loading the digits
+## Loading the data

-As before, you will use the small, self-contained [scikit-learn digits dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) for ease of experimentation and also will get only the digits '1' (one) from the dataset:
+As before, we will use the small, self-contained [scikit-learn digits dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) for ease of experimentation and also will get only the digits '1' (one) from the dataset:

 ```{code-cell}
 ---